Hi, I 'm Kerry StutzmanParentologist and therapist empowering imperfect parents to create a loving, connected family.

 Kerry’s new book is available now on Amazon

 Sanity Savers normalizes the topsy-turvy whirlwind of parenting.
-Through intimate, candid, bite-size stories, Kerry shares her journey through this maelstrom and the discoveries she has made along the way about how to maintain her sanity and sense of humor.
+Through intimate, candid, bite-size stories, Kerry shares her journey through this maelstrom and the discoveries she has made along the way about how to maintain our sanity and sense of humor.
 Her sanity-saving tips are humorous, uplifting, and infinitely practical.
 Her approach is so honest and relatable that it may feel at times like you are sharing a latte with your best friend.
 In Sanity Savers, Kerry taps into the collective wisdom gleaned from twenty-plus years of navigating not only her own parenting journey but also the paths of thousands of others.

 What they say…